Luo Zhi: Activism in Xinjiang

-In 1945, Luo Zhi joined the Xinjiang Communist Alliance (新疆共产主义同盟), which in cooperation with the Three Districts Revolution, established the Democratic Revolutionary Party (民主革命党) in Xinjiang.
+In 1945, Luo Zhi joined the Communist League of Xinjiang, which in cooperation with the Three Districts Revolution, established the Democratic Revolutionary Party in Xinjiang.
 Luo Zhi was elected to the central committee of the party and secretary of the Dihua chapter.
 In Dihua, he worked to lay the ground for the Chinese Communist takeover of the region from the Chinese Nationalists.
 In August 1949, he was one of five representatives invited to attend the inaugural meeting of the Chinese People’s Political Consultative Conference to be held in Beijing in September.
 On 27 August, the entire Xinjiang delegation led by Ehmetjan Qasimi perished in an airplane crash in the Soviet Union.

 On 1 October 1949, the People’s Republic of China was founded.
 Nationalists authorities surrendered to the Chinese Communists and the Three Districts’ authorities also joined the Chinese Communists.
 Luo Zhi along with the other delegation members, Ehmetjan Qasimi, Abdukerim Abbasov, Ishaq Beg Munonov and Dalelkhan Sugirbayev, were hailed by Mao Zedong as martyrs of the Chinese Communist Revolution.